ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Altibase SSL TLS User's Guide.md

 ##### Step 3: Set ODBC/CLI Properties for SSL

-You need to set SSL properties appropriately, before writing a client program using SSL.
+SSL properties must be set appropriately, before writing a client program using SSL.
 The client can specify the following properties as a connection string when connecting to the server.
 Refer to the sample program for usage.

 SSL connection properties are located in $ALTIBASE_HOME/conf.